WNYE-TV: Programming

 NYC Media programming on its flagship channel 25 is focused principally on actuality formats such as lifestyle, documentary and reality entertainment.
 The show formats range from programs like Globe Trekker, VideoFashion News, and Endless Feast, to NYC Media original programs such as Eat Out NY, New York 360*, and Cool in Your Code as well as the nationally syndicated show, Secrets of New York.
 Other popular programs, like New York Noise and The Bridge focus on the city's music scene.
 New York Noise has a loyal following among musicians.
 Tommy Ramone was the host of an episode and the show has featured such bands as Fischerspooner, Animal Collective, Cat Power and the National.
 Well known Indie and electronica stars such as Moby are known to pop in for surprise appearances and performances.
 Artists like Beirut and groups such as Vampire Weekend and the Plain White T's openly credit their big break to the show and its producer, Shirley Braha.
 The show is filmed around the city, from longtime clubs like Irving Plaza to the accordion shop Main Squeeze.

-Below is a list of some of the original series on NYC Media: